The most important part of a project

+Testing might not be as exciting as design and development but getting it wrong is a sure fire route to sleepless nights and needing to scan the job pages!
 Get testing wrong and you potentially end up wrecking your productivity, your reputation, your legality or possibly all three.
-People tend to associate testing with IT, but an untested process can have disastrous results if opened up to the public (always formally walk through changed processes before implementing them).
-Opening an untested road bridge would be unthinkable.
+People tend to associate testing with IT, but an untested process can have disastrous results if opened up to the public and opening an untested road bridge would be unthinkable.

 Just as a design shows how you are going to build the end products of a project, the test strategy shows how you are going to carry out testing.
-It is the design specification for your testing.
+As simple as that, it is a design for your testing.

-- What resources you’re going to need in terms of people, equipment and environments.
+- What resources you’re going to need in terms of people, software tools, equipment and environments

 - How long you’re planning to take.

 It’s basic common sense to understand and plan for this and holds whatever methodology you’re using to develop the end products.

 So what do I need to consider in a test strategy?